2025

 • Tuition Management Enrollment Contract & Deposit

-Beginning on Monday, March 11, enrollment contracts will be available in your onCampus account (login here).
-A non-refundable enrollment deposit per student is required by Sunday, March 31, to reserve your student's seat for the upcoming school year and to ensure course scheduling priority.
+Beginning Friday, February 28, enrollment contracts will be available in your onCampus account (login here).
+A non-refundable enrollment deposit per student is required by Friday, March 14, to reserve your student's seat for the upcoming school year and to ensure course scheduling priority.
 This deposit is part of your student's total tuition for the school year, not an additional fee.
 The enrollment deposit does not apply to MPCP or WPCP students; however, ALL families need to complete the enrollment contract.
-The MPCP enrollment contracts are due by Friday, March 8.
+The MPCP and WPCP enrollment contracts are due by Friday, March 7.
 The enrollment deposit is due at the time you submit your enrollment contract by electronic check or credit card.
 Regular monthly payments are due on the 1st or 15th of the month depending on the date chosen in the contract.
-Monthly payments can be made in person at WLHS (cash or check), via electronic check or credit card in your Tuition Management account through OnCampus, or over the phone with Smart Tuition (888-868-8828).
+Monthly payments can be made in person at WLHS (cash or check), via electronic check or credit card in your Tuition Management account through onCampus, or over the phone with Smart Tuition (888-868-8828).

 Read More